 On 11 November 2020, Crowd Media announced that it had entered into a 50:50 joint venture with Israeli-based VFR Assets and Holdings Ltd to co-develop a technical platform which will enable the scalable creation of "Talking Head" digital assets for use in conversational commerce.
 Crowd Media invested \$318,833 in the joint venture during financial year 2021.
+During the current financial year, Crowd terminated the joint venture with VFR Holdings, a technology-driven decision that allows Crowd to focus development efforts on new technologies and the partnership with Aflorithmic Labs Ltd due to discoveries made within the R&D process, leveraging the IP and learnings acquired during the joint venture period.
+There were no further amounts invested in the joint venture by Crowd during the year.
 Interests in joint ventures are accounted for using the equity method of accounting.